DavidRommel/Portfolio/README.md

 ### Data Analytics Portfolio
-Welcome to my data analytics portfolio!
-This collection showcases my proficiency in transforming raw data into actionable insights, utilizing a comprehensive skillset across various tools.
+Welcome to my data analytics portfolio.
 Here you will find projects demonstrating my expertise in data manipulation and querying with **SQL**, statistical analysis and modeling with **R**, advanced statistical modeling, predictive analytics, and machine learning with **Python**, dynamic data visualization and dashboard creation using **Tableau**, and automation of business processes with **VBA**.

 ---